 Community . . .
 God's Way

-Matt Scott currently serves as the Executive Pastor of Alamo Heights United Methodist Church.
+Matt Scott (San Antonio, TX) currently serves as the Executive Pastor of Alamo Heights United Methodist Church.
 Born and raised in San Antonio, Matt grew up active in his faith and has been a leader in faith communities throughout his life.
 Interested in people and organizations, Matt studied entrepreneurship and finance in college, earning a business degree from Wake Forest University.
 After college, Matt returned home to attend St. Mary’s School of Law.
 After law school, Matt practiced Estate Planning & Probate law with a boutique estate planning firm, Bayern & Aycock, in San Antonio.
 Upon discerning a call to ministry, Matt left his law practice and attended Duke Divinity School, earning his Masters of Divinity degree.
 When he completed seminary, Matt returned to San Antonio, to pastor at his home church, Alamo Heights United Methodist Church, where he currently serves as Executive Pastor.
 Matt also consults with leadership teams of churches, ministries and small businesses to lead them through strategic planning, leadership development, and organizational alignment.
 In his free time, Matt enjoys improv comedy.
-Matt and his wife, Christina, live in San Antonio, and love to eat great food, explore the city and travel.
+Matt and his wife, Christina, love to eat great food, explore the city and travel.